Gestures: Focus on Performance (Part 3 of 5)

 Little did I know at the time that my gestures were actually helping other people remember more of what I said.

-According to body language experts Allan & Barbara Pease, “Using hand gestures grabs attention, increases the impact of communication, and helps individuals retain more of the information they are hearing.”
+According to body language experts Allan and Barbara Pease, “Using hand gestures grabs attention, increases the impact of communication, and helps individuals retain more of the information they are hearing.”

 For seated interviews, keep your arms open and ready to gesture at any moment.
 When not gesturing, keep your arms on your lap with your hands near your knees.
 Avoid clasping your hands, which is regarded as a “closed” form of communication.